TSilinda/printf/README.md

 You don’t have to handle the flag characters
 You don’t have to handle field width
 You don’t have to handle precision
-You don’t have to handle the length modifiers
+You don’t have to handle the length modifier